britishgas-engineering/challenges/bill.md

 ## What we would like you to think about

 1. Feel free to be creative with the user interface of the application, while keeping in mind that users like things to be easy to understand and use.
 What's the thinking behind your UI design?
-2. How will the UI work on small screen devices like your mobile phone?
+2. How will the UI work on small screen devices like your mobile phone (and people using it only with a keyboard)?
 3. How did you organize the code for the application and why did you do it that way?
 4. What edge cases caused your calculation code/application to fail?
 5. Can you write simple automated tests for the code?